A new breed battles to trade Britain at her peak for an infant nation struggling to hack itself from the wilderness

 A Rousing Historical Novel about Canadians-in-the-Making

-Red Nell, a powerful underworld potentate, delights in fleecing Amelia’s charity.
+Red Nell, a fearsome underworld potentate, gleefully fleeces Amelia’s charity.

-Through it all, Katie joins fellow cast-offs in a struggle to stay alive.
-Will is a chimney sweep’s climbing boy, Cully, the rickety survivor of a cellar sweatshop, and Laura the pampered but illegitimate darling of an Elizabethan manor tossed out by grasping relatives.
+Through it all, Katie joins fellow cast-offs in a desperate struggle to stay alive.
+Will is a chimney sweep’s climbing boy, Cully, the rickety survivor of a cellar sweatshop, and Laura the pampered but illegitimate darling of an Elizabethan manor tossed out by greedy relatives.

 Check out the Cast of Characters